mscroggs.co.uk

 If you enjoyed this puzzle, check out Sunday Afternoon Maths XLIII,

-puzzles about time, or a random puzzle.
+puzzles about angles, or a random puzzle.

 Archive